Sony RX100 II versus Canon G7 X Mark II

 The G7X Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX100 II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.

 So what is the bottom line?
-Is there a clear favorite between the Sony RX100 II and the Sony RX100 II?
+Is there a clear favorite between the Sony RX100 II and the Canon G7 X Mark II?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Cyber-shot DSC-RX100 II: